 - Improve website UX – the overall user experience of your website plays a vital role in its success.
 Remember, unhappy users may not buy from you!
 In most cases, people expect a website to have a search bar.
 If you can’t offer up, they may visit another site.

 - Increase revenue – naturally, website search is not the only component on your site to make users happy, but it does play an important role.
 If you have an e-commerce website, you won’t be asking too many questions about why you need a search.
-The advantages and necessity are rather obvious.
+The advantages of and necessity for it are rather obvious.
 But even if you offer services or a handful of digital products, website search can help you increase sales.

 - Boost your SEO efforts – site search can help you achieve your website’s SEO goals by improving: